getml/reflect-cpp/README.md

 // We can now transform this into a JSON string. const std::string json_string = rfl::json::write(homer);
 std::cout << json_string << std::endl;

+// We can also directly write into the stream. rfl::json::write(homer, std::cout) << std::endl;
 ```

 This results in the following JSON string: